Rahul-Khanna/tune-in/readme.md

 [![Stories in Done](https://badge.waffle.io/Rahul-Khanna/tune-in.png?label=Done&title=Done)](https://waffle.io/Rahul-Khanna/tune-in)

 Musical Inbox
- ----Get all your new music from your favorite artists in one place and formatted
- ----to allow for playlist style listening!
+ ----Get all your new music from your favorite artists in one place and formatted to allow for playlist style listening!

 Google Cloud Info